phpMussel/phpMussel/_docs/readme.en.md

 File | Description
 ----|----
 /.gitattributes | A GitHub project file (not required for proper function of script).
+/Changelog-v0.txt | A record of changes made to the script between different versions (not required for proper function of script).
 /composer.json | Composer/Packagist information (not required for proper function of script).
 /CONTRIBUTING.md | Information about how to contribute to the project.
 /LICENSE.txt | A copy of the GNU/GPLv2 license.